marcoistasy/imagineOCR/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/marcoistasy/imagine-ocr/blob/master/CONTRIBUTING.md) for the process for submitting pull requests to us.
-Also make sure to read our [CODE_OF_CONDUCT.md](https://github.com/marcoistasy/imagine-ocr/blob/master/CODE_OF_CONDUCT.md).
+Please read [CONTRIBUTING.md](https://github.com/marcoistasy/imagineOCR/blob/master/CONTRIBUTING.md) for the process for submitting pull requests to us.
+Also make sure to read our [CODE_OF_CONDUCT.md](https://github.com/marcoistasy/imagineOCR/blob/master/CODE_OF_CONDUCT.md).

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/marcoistasy/imagineOCR/releases).

 ## Authors

 * **[Marco Istasy](https://github.com/marcoistasy)**

-See also the list of [contributors](https://github.com/marcoistasy/imagine-ocr/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/marcoistasy/imagineOCR/graphs/contributors) who participated in this project.

 ## License